-Last week we talked about why a mission statement is critical to your income, strategic direction and happiness.
+Creating a team mission statement is important for your income, strategic business direction, happiness and more.
 It’s one piece most small business owners often forget about.
 But it’s not just having a mission statement that matters.
 It’s also the process of sitting down and figuring out (and consistently revisiting) what’s important to you and your business that will propel you forward.

 What exactly do you do?
 Who are your target customers?
 How do you help them?
 And what makes your business unique (that is, why should your customers choose you)?

-To help you answer these questions, we’ve rounded up 25 of the best mission statement examples from iconic brands big and small to get your creative juices flowing.
+To help you answer these questions, we’ve rounded up everything you need to know about the purpose of a mission statement as well as 25 of the best mission statement examples.
+From iconic brands to independent business owners like you, these mission statement ideas will get your creative juices flowing.

 - Laura Lee Creative, photographer and business consultant: To give people the tools and business systems they need so they can stop sacrificing their life for the sake of being a business owner.